Easdale

 Easdale (Eilean Èisdeal) is one of the Slate Islands, in the Firth of Lorn, Scotland.
 Once the centre of the Scottish slate industry, there has been some recent island regeneration by the owners.
 This is one of the smallest of the inhabited islands of the Inner Hebrides and is home to traditional white-washed cottages and disused slate quarries.
-The island supports a successful arts programme and an award-winning museum and is without cars or streetlights.
+The island has no cars or streetlights.

 A ferry sails from Easdale to Ellenabeich on the nearby island of Seil (Gaelic: Saoil), which is separated from Easdale by only a narrow channel.
 Confusingly, Ellenabeich is sometimes known as 'Easdale' as a result of its connections with the island.

 Etymology

 In 1549, Donald Monro, "Dean of the Isles" wrote, in brief reference to Easdale, of an island "namit in the Erische Leid Ellan Eisdcalfe" (Note: This quote is from the 1774 Auld version of Monro's Description.
 In the 17th century Sibbald version the spelling is "Ellan Eisdalf".)
 However the derivation of "Eisdcalfe" and this word's etymological relationship to "Easdale" is not clear.
 Haswell-Smith (2004) notes that eas is Gaelic for "waterfall" and dal is Norse for "valley".
 Nonetheless, it is not clear why either description should apply to the island which is low lying and has no waterfalls.
 Similarly, Gaelic Place-Names of Scotland states that the first element is obscure, the second is the Norse dalr.

 The Gaelic name, Èisdeal (/gd/) or Eilean Èisdeal has a long vowel and local folk legend attributes this to a derivation from èist thall "listen to that yonder".
 It is not clear if this Èisdeal shares its derivation with Glen Ashdale/Gleann Èisdeal (Glen of Ash trees) on Arran.

 Ellenabeich or Ellenbeich appears to be from the Gaelic Eilean nam Beathach (/gd/) "island of the animals" but this may be a reflex of an earlier and homophonous form Eilean nam Beitheach "island of the birch trees".